As an affiliate, I may collect a share of sales or other compensation from the links on this page.

 A ceiling fan can become unbalanced for a number of reasons, and if left unchecked it can gradually become worse and worse.
 It usually leads to a squeaking noise as unnecessary stress is put on the motor, but this can lead to other problems.

 The solution isn’t particularly complicated but does take some time, as it requires constant checking to get it right.
-Firstly you’ll need to buy a ceiling fan balancing kit, but these really aren’t expensive.
+Firstly you’ll need to buy a ceiling fan balancing kit (Amazon) but these really aren’t expensive.

 The kit contains weights and a clip that allow you to get everything back to where it should be.
 As I said, the job isn’t difficult; it’s just long-winded because you have to do this for every blade.